xrdocs/multicast/_blogs/future-of-multicast.md

 The transition to Ingress mVPN and Tree-SID mVPN will allow the optimization of mVPN deployment by reducing CapEX and OpEX.
 The replication flow will entirely change because the controller will be able to optimize traffic replication by selecting the replication nodes.
 Additionally, deployments such as P2MP RSVP-TE mVPN will shift to Tree-SID.

 **The following screenshot reflects to Business Multicast VPN Future**
 ![future of multicast business multicast vpn.jpg]({{site.baseurl}}/images/future of multicast business multicast vpn.jpg)

 ## Financial Streaming

+ What broadcast SPs are saying (NBC, Sky, ...):
+ 	1. They want to deploy disjoint live-live trees
+    2. Trees are fairly statics
+    3. Use to deploy RSVP-TE to address it -> the computation of disjoint trees is made manually 		and it is painful
+    4. Many are moving to Tree-SID + mVPN -> the computation of disjoing tree is automatic (thanks 		  to SR-PCE)
+    5. COE (CrossWork Optimization Engine) and CNC (CrossWork Ip Network Controller) will add lots 		  of value to the Tree-SID + mVPN solution, as the customer could now visualize 2 trees and 	   prove their disjointness

+What enterprise & financial are saying:
+	1. Wants to deploy disjoint live-live trees
+    2. Trees are dynamic and states are changing often
+    3. Looking at mLDP + FA + mVPN
+    4. Adding some constraint on topology and network design
+    5. Better suit for dynamic environment compared to Tree-SID

 ### Current Deployments

 ### Today's Cisco Suggestion

+Cisco would like to integrate Multicast with Unicast's solutions such as Segment Routing, Flex-Algorithm (FA) and IPv6 transport.

+- Need for TE in another working tree, computation with constraints (disjointness or other)
+	1. mLDP + FA + mVPN:
+    	- Preferred solution when mVPNs are dynamic (lots of state changes)
+        - Limited to some topology (double plane design required, no ring topology)
+    2. Tree-SID + mVPN:
+    	- Preferred solution when mVPNs are almost static
+        - Allow the customer to optimize multicast trees and simplify operation with a controller
+        - COE here ?

 ### Financial Streaming Future